ESOS (Education Services for Overseas Students) Framework

 Student Obligations / Student Visa Requirements

-According to the Department of Immigration and Border Protection (DIBP) you must provide evidence that satisfies the assessment (level) factors applicable to you to be granted a student visa.
+According to the Department of Home Affairs you must provide evidence that satisfies the assessment (level) factors applicable to you to be granted a student visa.
 Assessment factors relating to the country of passport held by the student include your financial ability, English proficiency, likely compliance with the conditions of your visa and any other matters considered relevant to assessing your application.
-Additional information on student visa issues is available on DIBP website: http://www.border.gov.au
+Additional information on student visa issues is available on Department of Home Affairs website: https://www.homeaffairs.gov.au/

 Your responsibilities as an international student are imposed on you by the conditions of your student visa.
-The below summary of information should be read in conjunction with the Department of Immigration and Border Protection (DIBP) website and DICs Policies.
-While it is your responsibility to ensure that you comply with your visa conditions, DIC must also monitor your enrolment and notify DIBP of any breaches.
+The below summary of information should be read in conjunction with the Department of Home Affairs website and DICs Policies.
+While it is your responsibility to ensure that you comply with your visa conditions, DIC must also monitor your enrolment and notify Department of Home Affairs of any breaches.

 Your responsibilities include:

-Information about visa conditions for student visa holders is available on the Department of Immigration and Border Protection’s website at www.border.gov.au/Trav/Stud/More/Visa-conditions/visa-conditions-students, or call 131 881 on Monday – Friday from 8.30am – 4pm inside Australia (except public holidays).
+Information about visa conditions for student visa holders is available on the Department of Home Affairs website at https://www.homeaffairs.gov.au/trav/stud/more/visa-conditions/visa-conditions-students, or call 131 881 on Monday – Friday from 8.30am – 4pm inside Australia (except public holidays).

 Full Time study